gartung/larexamples/larexamples/AnalysisExample/ADDITIONAL_NOTES.md

     either forwards or backwards.

 9. The code in the .cc file fetches simb::MCParticle and sim::SimChannel objects directly.
-Since that code was written, a service was created that reads those objects for you, along with simb::MCTruth objects.
-This service is cheat::BackTracker.
+Since that code was written, two services have been created that reads those objects for you, along with simb::MCTruth objects.
+These are cheat::BackTrackerService, and cheat::ParticleInventoryService.

-    To use this service, get a handle to cheat::BackTracker in the same way you get a handle to art::TFileService in the .cc file, then use that handle to invoke any of the methods in
+    To use this service, get a handle to cheat::BackTrackerService in the same way you get a handle to art::TFileService in the .cc file, then use that handle to invoke any of the methods in
-    ${LARSIM_INC}/larsim/MCCheater/BackTracker.h.
+    ${LARSIM_INC}/larsim/MCCheater/BackTrackerService.h.

     So why not use that service in AnalysisExample?
 Because for the work you'll be doing, you'll probably won't be just reading in the